 Newton SC and LG Nequin.
 Circadian Sensitivity of the Rat Testis to Gonadotropin is Altered by Experimental Design.
 Fed.
 Proc.
 45(3):A896, 1986.

 Clinical Experience and Service

 Dr. Newton serves on numerous departmental and university committees.
 Currently he is the Physical Therapy representative to the Graduate Council.
-Additionally Dr. Newton serves as Vice-President of the Missouri Physical Therapy Association.
+Additionally Dr. Newton serves as President of the Southwest District of the Missouri Physical Therapy Association.
 Dr. Newton's clinical practice consists of the treatment of individuals with diabetic peripheral neuropathy and chronic pain.